Theology & Practice

 In Brief

-The silence does what amplification cannot.
-It clears the space.
+The silence does what amplification cannot: it clears the space.
 It strips away the apparatus of speech and lets the soul attend to what is actually happening on the altar.
-Catholics in the silent Canon describe a kind of inner clarity that audible recitation, however reverent, cannot reproduce.
-The mind quiets.
-The soul kneels.
+Many Catholics raised on audible, microphoned prayer describe their first silent Canon as a small shock — a sudden interior quiet in which they can, at last, simply pray.
+The mind stops chasing words; the soul kneels.
+If that unsettles you at first, that is normal; give it room.

-The silence also teaches doctrine.
-By praying the Canon under his breath, the priest signals that something is occurring beyond ordinary speech — that the words are not addressed to the people but to God, and that what is happening here is too holy for the marketplace register of audible voice.
-The Holy of Holies in the Temple was entered once a year, in silence, by the high priest alone.
-The silent Canon carries that grammar forward.
+The silence also teaches.
+By praying the Canon under his breath, the priest signals that these words are addressed to God, not to the congregation — that what is unfolding is too holy for the ordinary register of public speech.
+The Old Testament gives the same grammar: the high priest entered the Holy of Holies once a year, alone, in silence, on behalf of the people waiting outside.
+The silent Canon does not shut the laity out; it carries that ancient reverence forward and elevates the moment.

 Share on Social Media